aditya-pareek/Blog-Room/README.md

   2) source env/bin/activate
   3) pip install -r requirements.txt
   5) python manage.py runserver
-  6) Type localhost:8000 in your browser and you can now login, read, write, edit blogs and comment on posts.
+  6) Type localhost:8000 in your browser and you can now login, read, write, edit blogs and comment on posts
 ```
 ## Dependencies
 ```